canonical/platform-engineering-docs/implementation/service-health-guidance/add-to-pe-dashboard.md

 For each panel:
    - Click on the three dots (⋮) → More → Create library panel.
    - Name the library panel following the pattern [Charm's Name][Signal Name] (e.g., [Synapse][LATENCY]).
-   - Save it in the "Service Health Status" folder.
+   - Save the panel in the "Service Health Status" folder.

 ## Add a row